Karivool/okpizza/README.md

   - [ ] Ability to message other logged in users
   - [ ] Adequate seed data to begin demonstration of messaging features
   - [ ] Adequate CSS styling
+- [ ] Likes features
+  - [ ] Ability to like other users
+  - [ ] Adequate seed data so there are some users already liked
+  - [ ] Adequate CSS styling
-- [ ] Answering questions
+- [ ] Visitors features
-  - [ ] Answer questions to see how compatible you are with another user
+  - [ ] Ability to see who visited your page
-  - [ ] Adequate seed data to have questions you can choose answers for
+  - [ ] Adequate seed data so some users have already made visits
   - [ ] Adequate CSS styling

 ## Design Docs